 This module provides an overview of the key features of the consolidation regime, which is set out in Part 3-90 of the Income Tax Assessment Act 1997 (Cwlth) (ITAA97).
 It commences with a discussion of the eligibility criteria that must be satisfied for a resident company to be the head company of a consolidated group, and when a wholly owned resident company, trust or partnership will be an eligible subsidiary member of the group.
 It also discusses the separate rules that apply to the formation of a multiple entry consolidated (MEC) group.
 This module then discusses the key consolidation rules that need to be applied upon the formation and operation of a consolidated group and the implications of a subsidiary member subsequently exiting a group: the single entity rule; the entry history rule; and the exit history rule.
 It addresses the special rules that apply to the payment of PAYG instalment tax by a head company, and to the transfer and recognition of franking credits and foreign income tax offsets following a subsidiary member joining a consolidated group.
 The module then sets out the tax cost setting process that applies at the time a subsidiary member joins a consolidated group, and the assets of the joining entity become the assets of the head company in accordance with the single entity rule.
-The potential transfer of pre-consolidation losses to the head company and use of such losses by the group if modified versions of the continuity of ownership test or business continuity tests are satisfied, is explained.
+The potential transfer of preconsolidation losses to the head company and use of such losses by the group if modified versions of the continuity of ownership test or business continuity tests are satisfied, is explained.
+While the choice to consolidate is irrevocable, the head company may at a later point dispose of some or all of its membership interests in a particular subsidiary member to a third party.
 The module concludes by explaining how a head company determines a gain or loss of the sale of membership interests in a subsidiary member exiting the group.
 It does this by determining the cost base of the membership interests in a calculation that somewhat reverses the cost base determined at the time the subsidiary joined the group.

-Module 6: Complex Business Structures
+Module 6: Complex business structures

 This module begins by discussing the key factors that should be considered when determining what type of entity or group of entities should be used as the appropriate legal structure for a small-to-medium enterprise (SME) to carry on a business given the commercial and regulatory environment in which the business operates.
 This discussion examines the four major categories of legal entity, (private company, discretionary trust, unit trust or partnership, or a combination of these), typically used by an SME in carrying on a business, together with related group entities that may be set up for other investment and strategic purposes.
-The key commercial issues to consider when determining which of these legal entities is the most appropriate for a particular business are examined, and the relative tax advantages and disadvantages of each category of legal entity are discussed.
+The key commercial issues to consider (asset protection, admission and exit of business owners, business flexibility and succession planning) when determining which of these legal entities is the most appropriate for a particular business are examined, and the relative tax advantages and disadvantages of each category of legal entity are discussed.
 This module concludes with a discussion on a multi-entity combination of structures involving a trust and other related legal entities in order to provide the most commercially robust group of entities to meet the business and investment needs of an SME and address the various commercial, investment and tax requirements of the business owners.

-Module 7: Corporate Financing
+Module 7: Corporate financing